Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Main salon / skylounge

-The larger of the two salons resides on the second deck, its décor and narrative spirit conjuring James Michener’s Tales of the South Pacific—one can all but sense a secluded lagoon and a distant volcano beyond.
-Access is effortless from four directions: up the central stairs from the main deck, aft from the second‑deck dining and lounge, and from both port and starboard side decks.
-Expansive windows flank the lounge for sweeping panoramas, while generous, deeply comfortable seating and a wet bar with an icemaker set the tone; discreet privacy shades complete the scene.
+The larger of the two salons onboard is located on the second deck, its décor and design evoking the romance of James Michener’s Tales of the South Pacific, where you can almost picture the yacht anchored in a secluded lagoon with a volcano on the horizon.
+Access is offered in four ways: via the central stairs from the main deck, aft from the second-deck dining and lounge area, and directly from both the port and starboard sides of the vessel.
+Large windows line both sides of the lounge, granting panoramic views, while the space is appointed with ample, comfortable seating, a wet bar with an icemaker, and privacy shades.

 Movie salon and library

-On the main deck, the movie salon and library may be entered from the aft deck or through beveled glass‑and‑wood doors off the dining room.
-A 75‑inch OLED TV anchors the forward bulkhead, while windows sweep through 270 degrees of the room to bathe it in natural light.
-A large, nearly beam‑wide sofa aft invites film marathons or quiet reading, and a Marantz receiver drives a Crestron surround‑sound system for a cinematic experience.
+Located on the main deck, this salon is accessed either from the aft deck or through beveled glass and wooden doors just off the main deck dining room.
+A 75’ OLED TV anchors the forward bulkhead, while the room is bathed in light through 270 degrees of windows.
+A large, almost beam-width sofa aft is perfect for watching your favorite film or reading a great book, and a Marantz receiver powers a Crestron surround sound system for an immersive experience.

 Main deck dining area